-40 What type of Social Security benefits can a worker's family expect if he or she dies before retirement?
+37 What type of Social Security benefits can a family expect if a worker dies before retirement?

 Social Security pays two types of benefits if the worker had earned enough credits while working.
 First, a lump-sum payment is payable to the worker's surviving spouse or child.
 Second, monthly survivor benefits are payable to eligible members of the deceased worker's family.